baradhiren/baradhiren/content/posts/2021-06-22-qas-guide-to-toptal-interview.md

 4. [Arc](https://arc.dev/)
 5. [Gun.io](https://www.gun.io/)

 When I started searching for Remote Work in 2017, I never thought that there will be a global pandemic.
-Which will force everyone to go remote (partially or fully).
-But thinking optimistically it has introduced this wonderful form of working to a larger audience.
+And it will force everyone to go remote (partially or fully).
+But thinking optimistically, It has introduced this wonderful way of working to a larger audience.
 And it is not going anywhere any time soon.

 What are your thoughts?
 Share them in comments below.